Rural and Northern Immigration Program

 2. The community reviews applications and issues recommendations to the most suitable applicants.

-3. The selected candidate submits an application for permanent residence to Immigration, Refugees and Citizenship Canada (IRCC), which evaluates the candidate’s eligibility according to federal criteria.
+3. The selected candidate applies to permanent residence to Immigration, Refugees and Citizenship Canada (IRCC), which evaluates the candidate’s eligibility according to federal criteria.

 4. If approved, the candidate receives permanent residence in Canada.